basilhussain/wch-web-isp/README.md

-# WCH RISC-V Microcontroller Web Serial ISP
+# WCH RISC-V Microcontroller Web ISP

-This is a serial ISP flashing tool for WCH RISC-V microcontrollers that runs in a web browser.
+This is an ISP flashing tool for WCH RISC-V microcontrollers that runs in a web browser.
 Entirely self-contained, with no additional software, libraries, or drivers required.

-It uses the JavaScript [Web Serial](https://developer.mozilla.org/en-US/docs/Web/API/SerialPort) browser API, and so requires support for this feature by the browser.
-At time of writing, only the following browsers feature support for the Web Serial API: Chrome version 89+, Edge version 89+, Opera version 76+.
-This tool does not work in FireFox and Safari, due to lack of support for the API.
+It uses the JavaScript [Web USB](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API) and [Web Serial](https://developer.mozilla.org/en-US/docs/Web/API/SerialPort) browser APIs, and so requires support for these features by the browser.
+At time of writing, only the following browsers feature support for both the Web USB and Web Serial APIs: Chrome version 89+, Edge version 89+, Opera version 76+.
+This tool does not work in FireFox and Safari, due to lack of support for the APIs.

 > [!NOTE]
 > **You can find a hosted version of this tool on my website, at: [https://www.stasisleak.uk/wchisp/](https://www.stasisleak.uk/wchisp/).**

 ## Features

-* Connect using any available serial port (e.g. COM/TTY) interface.
+* Connect using any available USB or serial port (e.g. COM/TTY) interface.
 * Write, verify, and erase user application flash.
 * Read and write configuration option bytes.
 * Loads firmware images in these formats: